krajasekhar015/k8-resources/readme.md

 Requests and limits:
 - If the node where a pod is running has enough of a resource available, it's possible(and allowed) for a container to use more resource than its request for that resource specifies.
 However, a container is not allowed to use more than its resource limit
 - Here, requests is softlimit and limits is hardlimit
+- When the container get starts, it will have softlimt.
+But it can go upto hardlimit if there are too many responses comming.

 Example:
 ```